Rhiannon98/WordGuessGame/README.md

 **Version**: 1.0.0

 ## Overview
+**NOT A GUESS GAME YET**

   This application is a simple word guess game.
   The user has to guess letters that are in the word given to them at random.
   When the user guesses the word sucesfully they get a win screen with 4 options.
   If the user runs out of guesses, they get a losing screen with 2 options.
   The game encourages play, and guessing.

 ## Getting Started
 The following is required to run the program.